-The full rate of the Bank Levy will be increased to 0.142 per cent from 1 January 2014.
+The Bank Levy ‘s full rate will be increased from 1 January 2014 to 0.142 percent.

 Foreign currency assets and chargeable gains

-Legislation will be introduced in the Finance Bill 2013 to simplify the rules for companies making chargeable disposals of ships, aircraft, shares or interests in shares which have, or have had, a functional currency other than sterling at some time during the ownership of the assets, or which have made a designated currency election.
+The legislation will be introduced in the Finance Bill 2013 to simplify the rules for companies making chargeable disposals of ships, aircraft, shares or interests in shares which have, or have had, a functional currency other than sterling at some time during the ownership of the assets, or which have made a designated currency election.
 The measure will require companies to compute their chargeable gains and losses using their functional currency at the date of disposal.
-The chargeable gain or loss will then be translated into sterling using the exchange rate on the date of disposal.
+The chargeable benefit or loss would then be converted into sterling on the date of disposal, using the exchange rate.